Hong Kong tropical cyclone warning signals: Revised visual signal

-In 1890, a black color began to be used with the drum, cone, and ball visual signal to indicate the distance of a storm from Hong Kong.
+In 1890, a black colour began to be used with the drum, cone, and ball visual signal to indicate the distance of a storm from Hong Kong.
 Red continued to be used for storms at least 300 km away, while black was used for storms closer than 300 km.

 In February 1897, the storm signals created by Admiral Robert FitzRoy in 1861 were introduced in Hong Kong with a minor modification.
 The modified storm warning system consisted of storm signals in the form of a cone or drum and night signals.
 A cone pointing upward was hoisted to warn of gales from the north or east, while a cone pointing downward warned of gales from the south or west.
 A drum was added to the cone when a strong gale that might reach hurricane force was expected.
-The night signal consisted of three differently-colored lanterns hung on a triangular frame, pointing upwards or downwards.
+The night signal consisted of three differently-coloured lanterns hung on a triangular frame, pointing upwards or downwards.
 No lanterns were hoisted to represent the drum.